CMSgov/beneficiary-fhir-data/rfcs/0016-cursor-paging.md

 ## Prior Art
+[Prior Art]: #prior-art

-The proposal is base on a talk by Markus Winand’s “Pagination Done the PostgreSQL Way”.
+The proposal is base on a talk by Markus Winand’s "Pagination Done the PostgreSQL Way".
 The slide deck is easy to follow and recommended for engineers who want to understand more about the seek technique.

 ## Future Work
+[Future Work]: #future-work

 The BFD's team goals to improve latency, capacity, and throughput continue.
 Significant areas for improvement remain.
 This proposal improves the BFD's database queries but does not address other bottlenecks like JSON serialization.
 With cursor paging, testing reveals much fewer latency spikes.
 Nevertheless, some spikes remain and require further investigations.

 ## References
+[References]: #references

 1. ["Pagination Done the PostgreSQL Way"](https://wiki.postgresql.org/wiki/File:Pagination_Done_the_PostgreSQL_Way.pdf) by Markus Winands.
 2. ["Experimental Paging"](https://github.com/CMSgov/beneficiary-fhir-data/tree/rick/paging-experiment) Cursor paging POC implementation